This interview was done by Jeanne Bainville, who is a producer at INECC (Mission Voix Lorraine), Metz, France. –> link to French version

 Rights of Nature provides a constructive way forward in facilitating a global shift of values; from a world-view where we see Nature as a provider of services to humans, to a world-view where we see ourselves as part of a larger whole, where everything is interconnected.
 Some people call it “circular economy”, which is to say that we give our gifts to Nature, and receive Nature’s gifts back.
 Other people call it “the more beautiful world our hearts know is possible”.
-In this world, to produce plastic is an impossibility, for example.
-No organisms can digest plastic, and therefore plastic not a gift to Nature.
-When we live from a worldview of give-and-receive, then people will no longer want to produce nor use plastic.
+In this world, to produce plastic, for example, would be an impossibility.
+No organisms can digest plastic, and therefore plastic is not a gift to Nature.
+When we live from a worldview of give-and-receive, then people will no longer produce nor use plastic.

 To me, co-creative vocal music is about exactly the same thing – giving and receiving, at the same time.
 Through singing together, you may get a direct experience of being a “cell” in a larger organism.
 You give your voice to the group and you receive music back.